jking88/meeting-app/README.md

 ## To run the app

-Just clone the app, install packages, and run npm start to start the app!
+Just clone the app, install packages with `npm i`, and run `npm start` to start the app!